paed01/bpmn-engine/docs/API.md

 - `broker`: engine message broker
 - `environment`: execution environment
 - `definitions`: list of definitions
+- `activityStatus`: string, execution activity status
+  * `executing`: at least one activity is executing, e.g. a service task making a asynchronous request
+  * `timer`: at least one activity is waiting for a timer to complete, usually only TimerEventDefinition's
+  * `wait`: at least one activity is waiting for a signal of some sort, e.g. user tasks, intermediate catch events, etc
+  * `idle`: idle, no activities are running
 - `getActivityById(activityId)`(#getactivitybyid-activityid): get activity/element by id, returns first found among definitions
 - `getState()`: get execution state
-- `getPostponed()`: get postponed activities, i.e. activities waiting for some interaction or signal
+- `getPostponed()`: get postponed activities, i.e. activities waiting for some interaction, signal, or timer
 - [`signal(message)`](#signalmessage): send signal to execution, distributed to all definitions
 - [`cancelActivity(message)`](#cancelactivitymessage): send cancel activity to execution, distributed to all definitions
 - `stop()`: stop execution